-This post may include affiliate links by which I may earn a free if you click through and make a purchase, at no extra cost to you.
+This post may include affiliate links which allow me to earn a small commission if you click through and make a purchase, at no extra cost to you.
 See my Disclosure page for more details.

 We all have to spend, so why not save where we can?
-Here are 5 apps you can use to save money with immediate discounts or great rebates and cash back!
+Make money with these 5 shopping apps, with immediate discounts or great rebates and cash back!
 I use all of these and absolutely love each one.

 This is a great feature found within the Walmart app.
 Inside the app, select Services and then Savings Catcher.
 This will let you upload your Walmart receipt by scanning its QR code, or by typing in the TC# and date found on the receipt.
 (Don’t worry, the app is super simple and has a diagram showing exactly where to find this info.)